 On completion of the course the student is expected to possess knowledge of:

-– The cultural context of modern and societal change.
+The cultural context of industrialisation and technological change

-The course grade is based on active participation in seminars, written assignments, oral presentations and a concluding essay.
+The course grade is based on active participation in seminars, written home examinations presentations and the writing of papers and a concluding essay.

 The grades are corresponding to ECTS credits pass with distinction (VG), pass (G), fail (U).